Proceedings in civil court cases

 - You are called to give evidence:

 - When your barrister has finished asking you questions, you will be cross-examined by the barrister on the other side.
 The object of cross-examination is to discover the truth so you may be asked questions about inconsistencies in your evidence.
-You may also be told what the defendant or his/her witnesses say is the true version of events and asked to comment on their evidence.
+You may also be told what the defendant or their witnesses say is the true version of events and asked to comment on their evidence.

 - All the other witnesses on your side give evidence and are cross-examined.